juhannam/gct634-2020/final/README.md

 Find classmates to form a final project team.
 One team can include up to 3 members.

 ### 2. Topic Selection
 You can select any topic within the scope of music and audio research.
-Possible topics include
+Possible topics include:
 - Music Classification and Tagging: Genre, Mood, Instrument, Artist, and Composer
 - Audio-based Music Similarity: Cover Song Detection, Music Retrieval
 - Music Recommendation